Indigenous Health Scholarship Program

 The program aims to empower more Aboriginal and Torres Strait Islander people, including students from remote and rural areas, to undertake and complete studies in health.

-2026 scholarship recipients will receive up to $5,000, paid in two installments of $2,500 per semester (if eligible).
-Applications are now open and close midnight on Sunday 15 February 2026.
+2026 scholarship recipients receive up to $5,000, paid in two installments of $2,500 per semester (if eligible).
+Applications are now closed.

 Selection criteria